Thomasluigi07/ARCHBLOX-APP/README.md

 If you wish to help out, documentation will be added in the future on how to make your own versions.

-To build the ARCHBLOX xcodeproj, you need xCode 14.0 or newer.
+To build the ARCHBLOX-APPLE-MODERN xcodeproj, you need xCode 14.0 or newer.